luleg/PartitionMAM/ReadMe.md

 * Output argument ```-omam PathToMAM``` is the path to the file in which the computed MAM will be stored.
 * Output argument ```-opart PathToPartition``` is the path to the file in which the computed partition will be stored.
 * Output argument ```-oppart PathToPartition``` is the path to the file in which the partial partition (i.e. without postprocessing of disconnected nodes) will be stored, when both partial and full partitions are computed.

+:warning: For the output arguments, if the file already exists, its content is destroyed.

 * Parameter argument ```-m MotifIdentifier``` indicates the motif to use to build the MAM.
 See the doc *GraphletIdentifiers.pdf* for the list of all admissible motifs, along with their identifier.
 * Parameter argument ```-nth NumberOfThreads``` is the number of threads to use for building the MAM.